 Fiddle-leaf figs are beautiful little trees that make excellent houseplants.
 They are easy to care for in the right conditions, and they are a great way to bring a little nature into your home.

-If the drainage holes are clear, then the issue may be overwatering or your fiddle-leaf fig may be planted in the wrong type of soil.
+If the drainage holes are clear, then the issue may be overwatering, or your fiddle-leaf fig may be planted in the wrong type of soil.
 If your plant only has a few small spots, it may be suffering from overwatering but not yet have developed root rot.

 Brown spots from sun damage, also called sunburn, sun scorch, or leaf scorch, can look quite a bit like brown spots from underwatering.
 They are light brown, although they may not be as dry and crumbly as spots from underwatering.
 Some sunburns can look white or have red or yellow tints to them.
 Sunburns usually occur on the tops of leaves and can encompass large, irregularly shaped sections of the leaf.

-If the brown spots on the fiddle-leaf fig are minimal, the leaf likely won’t die, although it will remain burned.
+Step 2: If the brown spots on the fiddle-leaf fig are minimal, the leaf likely won’t die, although it will remain burned.
 It’s best to remove severely burned leaves from the plant entirely.

 Edema is easy to recognize, as it looks quite different from other brown spots.
 Edema is characterized by small reddish-brown spots across the entire leaf.
-It’s especially common in young leaves, but can persist once the leaf matures.
+It’s especially common in young leaves, but it can persist once the leaf matures.
 The spots occur when plant cells absorb too much water and pop.

-- 9 beautiful dracaena plants to add to your houseplant collection
+- Beautiful, low-maintenance pothos varieties to add to your plant collection